-(1) The application demonstrates that it has experience and a successful record of accomplishment relevant to the specific activities it proposes to accomplish.

-(2) If the application proposes to provide training and technical assistance, it details its abilities to provide those services on a nationwide basis.
-If applicable, information provided by the applicant also addresses related achievements and competence of each cooperating or sponsoring organization.

-- (3) The application fully describes, for example in a resume, the experience and skills of the proposed project director and primary staff showing specific qualifications and professional experiences relevant to the successful implementation of the proposed project. - (4) The application describes how it will involve partners in the Community Services Network in its activities.
-Where appropriate, applicant describes how it will interface with other related organizations. - (5) If subcontracts are proposed, the application documents the willingness and capacity of the subcontracting organization(s) to participate as described.
+- (1) The application demonstrates that it has experience and a successful record of accomplishment relevant to the specific activities it proposes to accomplish. - (2) The application details the necessary abilities to provide the training and technical assistance on a nationwide basis.
+Information provided by the applicant should address related achievements and competence of each cooperating or sponsoring organization. - (3) The application fully describes, for example in a resume, the experience and skills of the proposed project director and primary staff showing specific qualifications and professional experiences relevant to the successful implementation of the proposed project. - (4) The application describes how it will involve partners in the Community Services Network in its activities.
+Where appropriate, application describes how it will interface with other related organizations. - (5) If subcontracts are proposed, the application documents the willingness and capacity of the subcontracting organization(s) to participate as described.